tarhses/teturisu/README.md

 # TETURISU!

-An online multiplayer Tetris clone written in Typescript with Svelte and a Deno server.
+An online multiplayer Tetris clone written in Typescript with a Svelte front-end and a Deno back-end.

 ## _Tetris Guideline_